-Jose Mourinho was universally panned for rolling up at the Vicente Calderon on Tuesday and parking the proverbial bus as Chelsea earned a valuable 0-0 draw in their Champions League semi final first leg.
+Jose Mourinho was universally panned for rolling up at the Estadio Vicente Calderon on Tuesday and parking the proverbial bus as Chelsea earned a valuable 0-0 draw in the first leg of their Champions League semi-final.

-And the Portuguese has been on the receiving end of even more criticism on Sunday following the incredible 2-0 Premier League win against Liverpool.
-Mourinho placed 10 men behind the ball for much of the game but Liverpool struggled to break down the Chelsea wall, and goals from Demba Ba and Willian on the counter attack blew open the title race.
+And the Portuguese has been on the receiving end of even more criticism following Sunday's incredible 2-0 Premier League win over Liverpool.
+Mourinho placed 10 men behind the ball for much of the game but the Reds struggled to break down the Chelsea wall and goals from Demba Ba and Willian on the counterattack blew open the title race.

 Some critics have labelled Mourinho a genius, others have described him as a proponent of 'anti-football'.